By Mike Katz, Executive Vice President, T-Mobile for Business

 With more than 55 million kids home from school in a historic move to contain COVID-19, schools are scrambling to find ways to keep students learning through online resources and the new digital classroom.
-I’ve seen some incredibly creative — and heartwarming — ways students have come together recently, like these talented kids performing a concert remotely.
-And likewise, clever ideas from administrators like this Dean streaming the morning announcements, to keep a semblance of routine during this ‘new normal.’
+I’ve seen some incredibly creative and heartwarming ways schools have come together recently – like these talented kids performing a concert remotely and a Dean streaming the morning announcements, to keep a semblance of routine during this ‘new normal.’

-But, without access to a computer and an internet connection, millions of kids will miss out … on opportunities to learn, and even just the basic ability to stay in touch with classmates and friends.
+But, without access to a computer and an internet connection, millions of kids will miss out on opportunities to learn, and even the basic ability to stay in touch with classmates and friends.
 An estimated 18 million school aged kids don’t have home internet.
-In normal times, that has a huge impact on their ability to learn.
-In times when the classroom moves entirely online, it’s debilitating for their learning and future prospects.
-And that is not ok.
+In normal times, this has a huge impact on their ability to learn, but in times when the classroom moves entirely online, it’s debilitating for their learning and their future.
+And that’s not ok.

-I’m heartened by the incredible work being done around the country in real-time, as schools, administrators, teachers and businesses come together to form solutions quickly for these kids.
-At the new T-Mobile, I’m incredibly proud of the work the teams — both legacy Sprint and legacy T-Mobile — have done, working around the clock with districts across the country.
+I’m heartened by the incredible work being done around the country in real-time, as schools, administrators, teachers, and businesses come together to form solutions quickly for these kids.
+At new T-Mobile, I’m incredibly proud of the work this combined company has done, working around the clock with districts across the country.
 We’ve temporarily increased data allowances for schools and students in our T-Mobile EmpowerED program and the 1Million Project Foundation to ensure each participant has the connectivity they need.
-And, we’ve been working in partnership with other companies and providing more flexible service options to get connectivity solutions in place for students.
+And, we’ve been working in partnership with other companies and providing more flexible service options to get mass connectivity solutions in place for students.
 Sprint is also providing additional funding and resources to the 1Million Project Foundation as demand for its free connectivity solutions increases.

-In the last month, the teams have helped over 500,000 students across more than 820 schools and school districts nationwide get connectivity solutions in place.
+In the last month, our teams have helped over 500,000 students across more than 820 schools and school districts nationwide get connectivity solutions in place.

 Connecting Students Across the Country

-T-Mobile and Sprint have already worked with some of the largest school districts in the country to quickly get internet access to students in need, including in Atlanta, New Orleans, New York City, Sacramento (Elk Grove), St. Louis and more.
-When DC Public Schools closed, they quickly implemented a plan to distribute technology devices for students to access schoolwork from home.
+T-Mobile is working with some of the largest school districts in the country to quickly get internet access to students in need.
+When DC Public Schools closed, they quickly implemented a plan to distribute laptops for students to access schoolwork from home.
 The T-Mobile for Education team helped by providing 5,000 hotspots to students who lacked adequate internet access at home.

-And in the hard-hit Seattle area, the Northshore school district was one of the first in the nation to attempt to solve the issue of the digital divide in the current climate.
+And in the Seattle area, which was hit hard by COVID-19, the Northshore school district was one of the first in the nation to attempt to solve the issue of the digital divide in the current climate.
 There, school administrators sprang into action, and with T-Mobile for Education, provided 850 hotspots to those students without connectivity when schools closed down, setting a standard of care for the entire nation.